Ipstenu/varnish-http-purge/readme.txt

 = Can I turn off caching? =

-There are two ways to disable caching:

-1. Add `define( 'VHP_DEVMODE', true );` to your `wp-config.php` file
+The plugin itself does not perform caching, but you can use development mode to have WordPress tell Varnish not to serve cached content.
+In order to do this, you must enter development mode.
+There are three ways to do this:

+1. Chose 'Pause Cache (24hrs)' from the Cache dropdown menu in your toolbar

-2. Go to Varnish -> Settings and enable development mode for 24 hours at a time
+2. Go to Varnish -> Settings and enable development mode

+3. Add `define( 'VHP_DEVMODE', true );` to your `wp-config.php` file

+The first two options will enable development mode for 24 hours.
+If you're working on long term development, you can should use the define.

-Personally I recommend you _only_ use the define if you're developing on a separate site for an extended period of time.
-If you put that on your production site, you will slow your site down and lose all the benefits of caching in the first place.
+It is _not_ recommended you use development mode on production sites for extended periods of time, as it _will_ will slow your site down and lose all the benefits of caching in the first place.

-= Why don't I have access to turn off caching? =
+= Why don't I have access to development mode? =

 Due to the damage this can cause a site, access is limited to admins only.
 In the case of a multisite network, only <em>Network Admins</em> can disable caching.

-= Why are some pages still cached when I disable caching? =
+= Why do I still see cached content in development mode? =

-The plugin isn't doing the caching so your server will actually continue to cache content.
+Remember, the plugin isn't doing the caching itself.
+While development mode is on, your server will actually continue to cache content but WordPress will tell it not to use the cached content.
 That means files that exist outside of WordPress (like CSS or images) will still be cached and _may_ serve cached content.
 The plugin does its best to add a No Cache parameter to javascript and CSS, however if a theme or plugin _doesn't_ use proper WordPress enqueues, then their content will be shown cached.

 = How can I tell if everything's caching? =